jochen314/openhab-addons/bundles/org.openhab.binding.mqtt.homeassistant/README.md

 ## Limitations

-* The HomeAssistant Fan Components only support ON/OFF.
 * The HomeAssistant Cover Components only support OPEN/CLOSE/STOP.
 * The HomeAssistant Light Component does not support XY color changes.
 * The HomeAssistant Climate Components is not yet supported.